vapoursynth/vapoursynth/doc/pythonreference.rst

       Returns the stride between lines in a *plane*.

+   .. py:method:: set_output(index = 0)

+      Set the clip to be accessible for output.
+This is the standard way to specify which clip(s) to output and all VapourSynth tools (vsvfw, vsfs, vspipe) use the clip in *index* 0.

 .. py:class:: Format

    This class represents all information needed to describe a frame format.
 It holds the general color type, subsampling, number of planes and so on.